I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

+As basis for our evaluation, we consider two datasets of source code in the language C. We restrict our dataset to plain C and do not consider C++, since the obfuscator Tigress only works with this language and several features of C++ hinder code transformations, such as dynamic bindings.

-As basis for our evaluation, we collect a dataset of source code in the language C. The code has been written by 30 authors as part of the \textit{Google Code Jam (GCJ)}~\citep{google-code-jam} competition between 2012 and 2014.
-All authors solved the same 8 tasks in this competition, so that differences in their solutions are caused by their individual coding style.
-In total, our dataset contains 240~source code files (30~authors solving 8 tasks).
-Similar datasets are commonly used in previous work for evaluating attribution methods \mbox{\citep[see][]{IslHarLiuNar+15, AbuAbuMohNya+18}}.
-However, we restrict our dataset to plain C and do not consider C++, as several features of this language obstruct code transformations, such as dynamic binding\footnote{Some developers jokingly state that C++ is already obfuscated by design.}.
-Moreover, the considered obfuscator Tigress also operates on plain C only.
+\emph{GCJ Dataset.} The first dataset called \emph{GCJ} contains code written by 30 authors as part of the \textit{Google Code Jam}~\citep{google-code-jam} competition between 2012 and 2014.
+All authors solved the same 8 tasks, so the differences in their solutions are caused by their individual coding style.
+In total, our dataset contains 240~source files.
+Similar datasets are commonly used to evaluate attribution methods~\mbox{\citep[see][]{IslHarLiuNar+15, AbuAbuMohNya+18}}.
+For our experiments, we use a \textit{grouped k-fold} split to select seven of the eight problems for training and reserve the last one for testing.
+Since the source code of this dataset comes from a competition, it is not fully representative of real-world programming.

+\emph{GH Dataset.} The second dataset called \emph{GH} has been crawled from GitHub.
+It contains source code in the C language written by 81 developers.
+The code has been collected according to the procedure described in \appref{sec:gith-crawl-proc} and contains 391 repositories with a total of 1,284~source files.
+To simulate the threat model described in \autoref{sec:threat-model}, we split the data along the repositories into training and test sets.
+That is, one repository for each author is considered unknown and used for testing, while the others serve as training data.
+In contrast to the GCJ dataset, the collected code comes from actual software projects and exhibits a wide variety of functionality, complicating the task of inferring coding style.

-Before extracting features from the collected source code, we expand all macros and remove comments.
-Furthermore, we use \textit{clang-format}~\citep{clang18} to eliminate trivial layout differences to focus only on lexical and syntactic features.
-For our experiments, we use a \textit{grouped k-fold} split to select seven of the eight problems for training and reserve the last for testing.
-This ensures that no characteristics of the tasks itself influence the attribution.
+Before extracting features from both datasets, we expand all macros, remove comments and use \textit{clang-format}~\citep{clang18} to eliminate trivial layout differences.
+While this process requires little effort for the GCJ dataset, we need to establish functional build environments for several of the GitHub repositories, which is a labor-intensive task, consuming about one person month of work.

-\subsubsection{Attribution methods}
+\subsubsection{Attribution Methods}